-If you have ever had the feeling that you spent half your working life just to pay tax, you are probably not far wrong.
-With income tax, social security, capital gains tax, VAT, council tax, excise duties etc, a considerable amount of our hard earned income is lost in tax each year.
+What with income tax, national insurance/social security, capital gains tax, VAT, council tax, excise duties etc, a considerable amount of our hard earned income is lost in tax each year.

 Tax freedom day is the day each year when you finally stop working to pay tax to the government, and start earning money for yourself.

-According to the study, Spain’s tax freedom day fell on 7th June.
-This means that for 153 days of the year, every cent earned by the average Spanish employee was taken by the government in tax.
+According to the study, Spain’s tax freedom day fell on 8th June.
+This means that for 160 days of the year, every cent earned by the average Spanish employee was taken by the government in tax.

-The gross average salary in Spain is €33,809, but after taxes people are only left with €19,215 to spend on themselves.
+The average gross average salary in Spain is €33,984, but after taxes people are only left with €19,197 to spend on themselves.
 The ‘real tax rate’ in Spain is 43.51%.

 These remain taxing times for taxpayers, and not just for workers as retirees are also faced with higher taxes.
-And of course there is no average person and higher earners will generally have a later tax freedom day.
+And of course there is no average person, and higher earners will generally have a later tax freedom day.
 In many cases, however, there are steps you can take to lighten your tax burden on your capital investments and pensions.
 While we all have to pay our share of taxes, do not risk paying more than you have to.
-Seek specialist advice on the compliant tax mitigation opportunities available to you in Portugal and UK.
+Seek specialist advice on the compliant tax mitigation opportunities available to you in Spain and UK.

-For more information and personalised advice, contact Peter Worthington, Senior Partner at Blevins Franks, on +34 971 719 181 or email@example.com.
+For more information and personalised advice, contact Blevins Franks on +34 971 719 181.

 To keep in touch with the latest developments in the offshore world, check out the latest news on Blevins Franks Tax & Wealth Management Specialists.

 Related articles to tax for foreigners living in Spain.

 Blevins Franks Mallorca specialises in giving advice for tax-driven, wealth management investments. […] Blevins Franks Tax & Wealth Management Specialists